gvwilson/sensibleadventures/nardica/nardica.md

 close and dropped to the deck, sheltering her with his body as something hauled itself over the stern railing.

 "N-n-no need for p-p-panic, citizen."
-The Marine hauled herself onto the ship.
+A battered Marine hauled herself onto the ship.
 Icy water gushed out between the gaps between the armor plates of her exoskeleton.

 Her visor snapped up.
 Honesty looked blankly at Iffy and Wales, then at the two